-The Chama Savings account is a withdrawable deposit account that targets members with group savings commonly known in Kenya as "chama".
-The members of the group need not be Sacco members provided one of the group members is a UN Sacco member.
+The Chama Savings account is a withdrawable deposit account that targets members with group savings commonly known in Kenya as "Chama".
+The members of the group need not be UN Sacco members provided one of the group members is a UN Sacco member.

-- The group must have at least one member who is a UN Sacco member.
+- The group must have at least one third of the members who are UN Sacco members.

-- The group must at least three signatories to the account.
+- The group must have at least three signatories to the account.

 - Minutes of the group meeting authorizing the officials to open the account shall be required to open the account.